RebeccaStevens/is-immutable-type/README.md

 ## Caching

-By default we use a global cache to speed up the calculation of multiple types' immutableness.
-This prevents us from needing to calculate the immutableness of the same types over and over again.
+By default we use a global cache to speed up the calculation of multiple types' immutability.
+This prevents us from needing to calculate the immutability of the same types over and over again.

 However, this cache assumes you are always using the same type checker.
 If you